Cognitive-behavioral therapy exercises for anxiety

 - Perpetuating: Internal rules they adhere to when thinking or behaving.

-- Positives: The results whether positive or negative when they behave in accordance with their internal rules.
+- Positives: The results, whether positive or negative, when they behave per their internal rules.

-- Behavior and Feelings: The client is required to think of a situation that brings about negative thoughts and note down the behavior, feelings and physical reactions it brought out.
+- Behavior and Feelings: The client is required to think of a situation that brings about negative thoughts and note down the action, feelings, and physical reactions it brought out.

 - Protective Factors: The client is then required to list down ways that can help them deal with their negative thoughts and behaviors.